-Habit #8: Flexible Structure
+Flexible Structure

 The coalition structure is flexible, adapts to challenges, and facilitates implementation of the cancer plan.
-The coalition strives to operate in a way that maximizes the effective and efficient work of its coalition members.
+The coalition strives to operate in a way that maximizes the effective and efficient work of its members.

-Habit #9: Setting and Implementing Priorities
+Setting and Implementing Priorities

 Priorities are chosen and action plans are developed around evidence-based strategies.
-Action plans clearly articulate the expected outcomes, methods to reach those outcomes, responsibilities, and timelines.
-These action plans are used to guide actions and are revised as challenges and opportunities arise and evaluation data is gathered.
+Action plans clearly articulate the expected outcomes, health equity considerations, and methods to reach those outcomes, responsibilities, and timelines.
+These plans are used to guide actions and are revised as challenges and opportunities arise and evaluation data is gathered.